abhiTronix/vidgear/docs/gears/writegear/compression/usage.md

         !!! fail "If audio still doesn't work then reach us out on [Gitter ➶](https://gitter.im/vidgear/community) Community channel"

-!!! danger "Make sure this `-i` audio-source it compatible with provided video-source, otherwise you encounter multiple errors or no output at all."
+!!! danger "Make sure this `-i` audio-source it compatible with provided video-source, otherwise you could encounter multiple errors or no output at all."

-!!! warning "You **MUST** use [`-input_framerate`](../../params/#a-exclusive-parameters) attribute to set exact value of input framerate when using external audio in Real-time Frames mode, otherwise audio delay will occur in output streams."
+!!! warning "You **MUST** use [`-input_framerate`](../params/#supported-parameters) attribute to set exact value of input framerate when using external audio in Real-time Frames mode, otherwise audio delay will occur in output streams."

 ```python hl_lines="11-15"
 # import required libraries